Egyptian Citizenship by Investment

 - Provider

-- Egyptian National Security apparatus + Ministry of Interior background checks + relevant investment authority (e.g., GAFI)
+- Egyptian National Security apparatus + Ministry of Interior background checks + General Authority for Investment and Free Zones (GAFI)

 - Depth Level